How to style a single-wall kitchen design

 Make an impact with a feature wall

-Alternatively, go rustic with your straight-line kitchen with some patterned terracotta tiles reminiscent of the Mediterranean.
+Alternatively, go rustic with your single-wall kitchen design with some patterned terracotta tiles reminiscent of the Mediterranean.
 A timeless style that never goes out of fashion, printed or mosaic tiles can add character and warmth to your kitchen and can blend seamlessly with a broad range of other colours and textures.

-Go smart with your single-wall kitchen storage
+Go smart with your one-wall kitchen storage

 With fewer units to play around with, you might need to get your thinking cap on when dreaming up your single-wall kitchen storage ideas.
-Try a tall wall pantry pull-out instead of two or just one – the key is making the most of your floor space by going vertical.
+Try a tall wall kitchen pantry pull-out instead of two or just one – the key is making the most of your floor space by going vertical.
 You can save precious space and have all key cooking ingredients in close proximity for convenient food prep.

 Don't be afraid to look elsewhere in the kitchen for clever ways to store away essentials.
 Consider choosing a kitchen island that features drawer space, or think about placing a tall cabinet in your open plan home.
 Take care to ensure that any furniture that sits outside of the immediate straight-line kitchen zone complements the rest of the room and maintains a fluid, cohesive look.